-This LTEMP Environmental Impact Statement (EIS) has been prepared to identify the potential environmental effects of implementing the proposed federal action.
-In addition, this EIS identifies and analyzes the environmental issues and consequences associated with taking no action, as well as a reasonable range of alternatives to no action for implementing the proposed federal action.
-The alternatives addressed in this EIS include a broad range of operations and experimental actions that together allow for a full evaluation of possible impacts of the proposed action.
-DOI, through Reclamation and NPS, has determined these alternatives represent a reasonable range of options that may meet the purpose, need, and objectives (as described below) of the proposed action.
-This EIS has been developed in accordance with the National Environmental Policy Act of 1969, as amended (NEPA), following implementing regulations developed by the President's Council on Environmental Quality (CEQ) in Title 40 Code of Federal Regulations (CFR) Parts 1500 to 1508 and DOI regulations implementing NEPA in 43 CFR Part 46.
+This LTEMP Draft Environmental Impact Statement (DEIS) has been prepared to identify the potential environmental effects of implementing the proposed federal action.
+In addition, this DEIS identifies and analyzes the environmental issues and consequences associated with taking no action, as well as a reasonable range of alternatives to no action for implementing the proposed federal action.
+The alternatives addressed in this DEIS include a broad range of operations and experimental actions that together allow for a full evaluation of possible impacts of the proposed action.
+DOI, through Reclamation and NPS, has determined these alternatives represent a reasonable range of options that would meet the purpose, need, and objectives (as described below) of the proposed action.
+This DEIS has been developed in accordance with the National Environmental Policy Act of 1969, as amended (NEPA), following implementing regulations developed by the President's Council on Environmental Quality (CEQ) in Title 40 Code of Federal Regulations (CFR) Parts 1500 to 1508 and DOI regulations implementing NEPA in 43 CFR Part 46.

-Reclamation and NPS are joint-lead agencies for the LTEMP EIS because of their roles in operating Glen Canyon Dam (Reclamation's role) and managing the resources of Glen Canyon National Recreation Area (GCNRA), Grand Canyon National Park (GCNP), and Lake Mead National Recreation Area (LMNRA) (NPS's role).
-As joint leads, both agencies have been equally involved in the development of all aspects of the LTEMP EIS.
-Major phases of LTEMP EIS development included (1) public and internal scoping, (2) identification of alternatives to be considered for evaluation and their characteristics, (3) identification of elements common to all alternatives, (4) analysis of the consequences of the alternatives, (5) government-to-government consultation with traditionally associated Tribes, (6) preparation and issuance of the Draft EIS (DEIS), (7) public review of the DEIS, and (8) issuance of this Final EIS.
+Reclamation and NPS are joint-lead agencies for the LTEMP DEIS because of their complementary roles in operating Glen Canyon Dam (Reclamation's role) and managing the resources of Glen Canyon National Recreation Area (GCNRA) and Grand Canyon National Park (GCNP) (NPS's role).
+As joint leads, both agencies have been equally involved in the development of all aspects of the LTEMP DEIS.
+Major phases of LTEMP DEIS development included (1) public and internal scoping, (2) identification of alternatives to be considered for evaluation and their characteristics, (3) identification of elements common to all alternatives, (4) analysis of the consequences of the alternatives, (5) government-to-government consultation with traditionally associated Tribes, and (6) preparation of the DEIS.